The History of Our Parish

 Fr.
 Antony was called to serve elsewhere in 1992, and our next pastor, Fr.
 Emile Hanna arrived to further lead our community.
 Our many efforts to bolster our Building Fund were rewarded that year when we were able to pay off the remaining mortgage on our property.
 From that point on, our efforts would redouble toward making our church home what we have all hoped it would be.
 Our “Middle Eastern Festival” was resurrected in new form in 1993, with hopes of raising funds to build our dream, and increase community awareness of our parish.
 Our festival has become an annual community event.

-In 1999, we completed construction of an multi-purpose meeting and office building.
-This project completes a major milestone in our master plan for the development of our parish grounds.
-Our pastor, his secretary and our daycare director will have permanent offices in this building.
+In 1999, we completed construction of a multi-purpose meeting and office building.
+This project represents a major milestone in our master plan for the development of our parish grounds.
+Our pastor, his secretary and our preschool director have permanent offices in this building.
 In addition, meeting space is available for our teens and the organizations of our parishes to hold meetings and small events.
-We anticipate the next phase of our building program, the construction of a new Church to support the growing spiritual needs of our parish.

 Our contact with other local churches and community groups has increased, in part, as a result of outreach events such as the annual Middle Eastern Festival and in part, because of the need to work with local churches to achieve our goals of creating a beautiful and serviceable parish facility.
 Our efforts at community outreach culminated recently in a joint Thanksgiving Service with other Moraga Way churches.
 St. John’s choir and clergy played an important role in this service.
 We have truly “arrived” as vital, committed Orthodox Christian members of our community.